Some links in this post may be affiliate links

 Overfeeding: Take care not to overfeed; fertilize monthly in spring and summer, do not feed in fall and winter.

-Rotting stems on Lacy Tree Philodendron is an indication of stem-rot disease which is promoted by high moisture and too little warmth.
+Rotting stems on Lacy Tree Philodendron are an indication of stem-rot disease which is promoted by high moisture and too little warmth.
 You can save the plant by repotting and keeping the soil dry and warm for a period of time before watering it again.

 Yes, but it will grow much slower.
-It thrives best in bright, indirect light.
+It thrives best in bright indirect light.

 No, Lacy Tree Philodendron is toxic to cats and dogs if ingested.
 Keep it out of reach of curious pets.